Peter Huxley-Blythe: Early life

-Fascism
+Anti-Communism

-An extreme anti-communist with a hankering for authoritarian leadership, after his honourable discharge from the Navy, Huxley-Blythe was a member of the revived British Union Movement led by Mosely as the British Union of Fascists been renamed, but he become close to the American thinker Francis Parker Yockey.
-When Yockey broke with Mosely, Huxley-Bythe followed the former into the European Liberation Front (ELF).
-Huxley-Blythe shared Yockey's fears about the "cultural-racial decline" of the West, and like him saw the United States as a "mongelised" society that was a corrupting influence on the rest of the world.
-The "12-point plan" of the ELF, which was partially written by Huxley-Blythe called "the immediate expulsion of all Jews and other parasitic aliens from the Soil of Europe" together with the "cleansing of the Soul of Europe from the ethical syphilis of Hollywood".
-In 1950, Huxley-Blythe who had remained an officer with the Royal Naval Reserve was called up to service during the Korean War and lost touch with Yockely.
+An extreme anti-communist with a hankering for authoritarian leadership, after his honourable discharge from the Navy he joined the Union Movement, Oswald Mosley's successor to the British Union of Fascists, and became close to the American thinker Francis Parker Yockey.
+When Yockey broke with Mosley, Huxley-Blythe followed the former into the European Liberation Front (ELF).
+Huxley-Blythe shared Yockey's fears about the "cultural-racial decline" of the West, and like him saw the United States as a "mongrelised" society that was a corrupting influence on the rest of the world.
+The 12-point plan of the ELF, which was partially written by Huxley-Blythe, called for "the immediate expulsion of all Jews and other parasitic aliens from the Soil of Europe" and the "cleansing of the Soul of Europe from the ethical syphilis of Hollywood".
+In 1950, having remained an officer with the Royal Naval Reserve, he was called up to service during the Korean War and lost touch with Yockey.
 During his Korean War service, he got to know a Lieutenant Hillary Cotter, a self-proclaimed "Catholic fascist" who was to influence his thinking.
 It was through Cotter that Huxley-Blythe first learned of the Russian Liberation Army, better known as the Vlasov Army, which became a subject that was to greatly interest him for the rest of his life.
-His interest in the Russian Liberation Army was "change radically his views about Russia".
+His interest in the Russian Liberation Army was to "change radically his views about Russia".

 After his return from Korea, Huxley-Blythe resumed his far-right associations.
-He broke with Yockey over what he claimed were his pro-Soviet views, writing in a letter to the FBI in 1961 that he ceased associating with Yorkey when the latter "praised Soviet policy in Germany" and urged his followers "to help him organise secret partisan bands of neo-Nazis in West Germany, bands which would collaborate with the Soviet Military Authorities against the Western occupation powers".
-On 2 February 1952, Huxley-Blythe wrote to the Canadian fascist Adrien Arcand asking for permission to publish in German his anti-Semitic pamphlet La Clé du mystère, writing: "I’m anxious to obtain two hundred (200) copies of your excellent work, The Key to the Mystery as soon as possible to fulfill an order I have received from Germany".
-Permission was granted, and on 27 February 1952 he wrote to Arcand for permission to print up 300 more copies of La Clé du mystère for sale in Great Britain.
+He claimed he broke with Yockey over what he claimed were Yockey's pro-Soviet views, writing in a letter to the FBI in 1961 that he ceased associating with Yockey when the latter "praised Soviet policy in Germany" and urged his followers "to help him organise secret partisan bands of neo-Nazis in West Germany, bands which would collaborate with the Soviet Military Authorities against the Western occupation powers".
+On 2 February 1952, Huxley-Blythe wrote to the Canadian fascist Adrien Arcand, asking for permission to publish in German his anti-Semitic pamphlet La Clé du mystère, writing: "I'm anxious to obtain two hundred (200) copies of your excellent work, The Key to the Mystery as soon as possible to fulfill an order I have received from Germany".
+Permission was granted, and on 27 February 1952 he wrote to Arcand for permission to print up to 300 more copies of La Clé du mystère for sale in Great Britain.
 During this time, he served as a mentor to Colin Jordan.
-He served the editor of the ELF's journal Frontfighter and of the Anglo-German Natinform (Nationalist Information Bureau).
-The Natinoform was a joint venture between A. F. X. Baron and Huxley-Blythe, and fell apart when the two quarreled in 1958.
+He served as editor of the ELF's journal Frontfighter and of the Anglo-German Natinform (Nationalist Information Bureau).
+The Natinform was a joint venture between A. F. X. Baron and Huxley-Blythe, and fell apart when the two quarreled in 1958.